-A trust is the formal transfer of assets (property, shares or cash) to a select group of people, called trustees, or to a trust company.
+A trust is the formal transfer of assets (property, shares or cash) to a select group of trustees or a trust company.
 It allows individuals to protect their assets and control how they are used after they have been given away.
 You can set up trusts during your lifetime or in your will.

 Trusts are useful in a variety of ways, particularly in the following circumstances: